-R28(3A) states that where the customer is a legal person, trust, company, foundation or similar legal arrangement the relevant person must identify the customer and take reasonable measures to understand the ownership and control structure of that legal person, trust, company, foundation or similar legal arrangement.
+R28(3A) states that where the customer is a legal person, trust, company, foundation or similar legal arrangement the relevant person must (having identified and verified the customer in line with R28(2)) take reasonable measures to understand the ownership and control structure of that legal person, trust, company, foundation or similar legal arrangement.
+This is a wider concept than simply identifying the beneficial owners.